-\ Indicates number of readings taken during May and June combined.
+^{} Indicates number of readings taken during May and June combined.

-Historically, May is the month when Wolverton Creek experiences high flow.
+Historically, Wolverton Creek experiences high flow in May.
 The creek was monitored by Water Survey Canada between 1965 and 1971.
-The current program has been monitoring flow for 10 non consecutive years.
-While years 2002 - 2006 were not monitored, it appears that May, 2007 and 2013 and 2014 were relatively high flow years when compared to 2008 - 2012.
+The current program has been monitoring flow for 11 non consecutive years.
+Years 2002 - 2006 were not monitored.
+It appears that May, 2007 and 2013 and 2014 were relatively high flow years when compared with 2015.